dvklopfenstein/enrichmentanalysis/CONTRIBUTING.md

 # Enrichment Analysis pull request guidelines

 ## When to confer
+Please open a pull request
-If you are adding tests, documentation, or bug fixes please open a pull request.
+if you are adding tests, documentation, or bug fixes.

-If you are adding new functionality, please email to strategize the proposed architectural changes.
+Please email before opening a pull request to strategize the proposed architectural changes if you are adding new functionality.

 ## Submitting a Pull Request